 - flaking or crusting of the skin on or around the nipple

 - itching or tingling of the nipple or areola

 - a change in the appearance of the nipple

-Paget's disease is rare, and the symptoms often mimic eczema, and sometimes the disease is misdiagnosed.
+Paget's disease is rare, and the symptoms often mimic eczema.
+For these reasons, it can be hard to diagnose.

 Inflammatory breast cancer